 - To meet with governmental representatives; report to governmental committees, agencies, boards; and generally to attempt to help local and state lawmakers establish enforceable legislation and policies to help protect and improve the livability of the Kutzky Park neighborhood, the City of Rochester, and Olmsted County.

 - To provide an open process by which all members of the Kutzky Park neighborhood may involve themselves in the affairs of the KPNA.

 - To provide an organizational structure through which the KPNA membership can coordinate projects and events to enhance community livability and vibrancy.

 Our members live, work or own a business in Kutzky Park.
 There are no membership dues and there is no obligation to join.

 Meetings and Activities

 The association holds general meetings the 2nd Tuesday of each month at the United Way Building, 903 W. Center St #100.
-Association events and activities include Bi-Annual Park Clean-Ups in the Spring and Fall, a Community Garden and National Night Out picnics in August.
+Association events and activities include semi-annual Park Clean-Ups (spring and fall), a progressive dinner party three times a year (Kutzky Krawl), the KPNA Block Party in June, and National Night Out picnics in August.

 Vice President – Tim Hawkins